These Ancient Civilizations Knew About Our Third Eye

 Hinduism’s Third Eye

-Shiva as well as other Hindu deities are often depicted with a literal third eye on their forehead.
-This third eye represents an awakening or enlightenment and an ability to see into higher realms of existence or higher consciousness.
-Many interpret this to represent the pineal gland.
-A look at the dreaded hair of Shiva wrapped up with snakes in a pinecone shape can appear to be a nod to the pineal as well.
-Snakes in Hinduism are thought to be auspicious as is most notably seen in the imagery surrounding Kundalini Yoga.
-The Chakras of the body, are often depicted in Kundlini, by a winged staff encircled by two snakes, or a Caduceus as it is known in Greek mythology.
-The point where the snakes meet is the anja chakra, where the pineal and pituitary glands are located.
-This chakra is known as the source of consciousness and ajna is translated to mean command or guidance.
+Shiva’s dreaded hair wrapped in snakes looks strikingly similar to a pinecone, the namesake of the gland itself.
+Snakes in Hinduism are thought to be auspicious, most notably seen in imagery surrounding Kundalini Yoga.
+The body’s chakras are often depicted in Kundlini by a winged staff encircled by two snakes, or a Caduceus as it is known in Greek mythology.
+The snakes meet at the Ajna chakra, where the pineal and pituitary glands are located.
+This chakra is known as the source of consciousness, with Ajna translating to command or guidance.

 Ancient Egypt’s Third Eye

 Most people are familiar with the Eye of Ra and the Eye of Horus from ancient Egyptian iconography.
-Aside from the eye’s striking resemblance to a lateral view of the pineal gland in the brain, these depictions of the eye of these gods is singular.
-The eye is almost always depicted by itself without a counterpart and was occasionally drawn on the center of the forehead of sarcophagi.
-Another reference to the location of the pineal, that mirrors Hindu mythology is that of a snake emerging from the center of the forehead, also on pharaoh sarcophagi.
-Egyptians regarded the snake auspiciously as well, associating it with wisdom
+Aside from the eye’s striking resemblance to a lateral view of the pineal gland within the brain, these depictions in Egyptian hieroglyphs is always singular.
+In addition to its lack of a counterpart it was often drawn on the center of the foreheads on sarcophagi.
+Another reference to the location of the pineal, mirroring Hindu mythology is that of a snake emerging from the center of the forehead, also seen on pharaohs’ sarcophagi.
+Egyptians regarded the snake auspiciously as well, associating it with wisdom.

-In some illustrations of Sumerian gods, they are shown with a pinecone extended in one hand.
-Some believe this to be a representation of the Annunaki, or visitors from space which the Sumerians believed to be gods, and their ability to access their pineal gland and use its consciousness-expanding abilities.
+Many portrayals of Sumerian gods depict a pinecone extended in one hand.
+These gods are believed to be a representation of the Annunaki, or an ancient extraterrestrial visitor race and their ability to access their pineal gland for its consciousness-expanding abilities.
 Pinecones can be found in ancient Greek mythology on the staff of Dionysus, or his Roman iteration Bacchus.
 A pinecone staff with snakes wrapped around it is also carried by Osiris in Egyptian lore.
-Cambodian temples in Angkor Wat bear a striking resemblance to pinecones and there is even a massive pinecone statue at the Vatican that was originally situated next to a temple for the Egyptian god Isis, in Ancient Rome.
+Cambodian temples in Angkor Wat bear a striking resemblance to pinecones and there is even a massive pinecone statue at the Vatican, originally situated next to a temple for the Egyptian god Isis, in ancient Rome.